collinjones/MC-Server-1.19/README.md

 SERVER ADDRESS: *class-walt.craft.playit.gg*

+## JOINING SERVER - *Instructions*

+### Setup instructions:

+Clone the repository.

+1. Close Minecraft

+2. Navigate to the cloned directory and run `forge-1.19-41.1.0-installer.jar`

+    2a.
+Choose 'install client', select OK

+3. Extract contents of the mods folder into your mods folder

+    3a.
+Delete the cloned repository.

+4. Run Minecraft launcher.
+Select `forge 1.19-forge-41.1.0` to left of play button.

+5. Add server address class-walt.craft.playit.gg.

 ## HOSTING SERVER - *Instructions*

 Ensure `git` is installed by typing `git --version` in a command prompt.